DDQXZcp/PolyU_2020_sem2/EdisonAI/interview_preparation.md

 ### Overall

 The university mainly teach microcontroller and c++ and I think I am more experienced in that field.
-But I am also interested in IT and machine learning where I want to explore more.
+But I more interested in IT and machine learning and I would like to go along this direction in the future.
 So I am putting more effort in this field now.